jhonatanmsc/cam-stream-recorder/README.md

 ### Usage

-Run the main script to start recording all cameras in parallel:
+Run the app script to start recording all cameras in parallel:

-python main.py
+python app.py

 Each camera will record segmented videos and logs will be saved under the specified directories.
 ### Logging